haomo-ai/OverlapTransformer/README.md

 We are using pytorch-gpu for neural networks.

 A nvidia GPU is needed for faster retrival.
-OverlapTransformer (OT) is also fast enough when using the neural network on CPU.
+OverlapTransformer is also fast enough when using the neural network on CPU.

 To use a GPU, first you need to install the nvidia driver and CUDA.